 Through the performances spectacular in sound and rhythm, the audience became engaged by the first song, Countin on the Count, composed by Cartwright.
 The youths played as professionals, not missing a note.
 Young girls dressed in red-sequined tops and black bottoms graced the audience with jazz-worthy voices, their performance delightful and enthusiastic throughout.

 The atmosphere was set for celebration and the audience was truly receptive as schoolchildren watched their peers in admiration.
 Black-and-white images of prominent jazz musicians flashed across a screen as the band played seamlessly.
 It was an honorable merging of old with new, paying homage to the legends who paved the way.
 Each song performed was enjoyable and inspirational, as students of varied cultural backgrounds played with one accord conveying one message: music, jazz music.

 Among several highlight moments that thrilled the audience, Cartwright, a musician who exemplifies excellence in her artistry, wowed observers with her ability to combine rap beats and lingo with jazz music in her well known song, Talkin That Jazz call and response tribute to the legend as she pumped her fist, moved her hips and talked a lot of jazz.

-Additionally, many were clearly surprised by talented 17-year-old Kevin Willis sand Blue Moon, and Why Do Fools Fall In Love, written by Frankie Lyman.
+Additionally, many were clearly surprised by talented 17-year-old Kevin Willis and his rendition of Blue Moon and Why Do Fools Fall In Love, written by Frankie Lyman.
 Willis has an incredible voice that was remarkably trained and mature, and his peers cheered in amazement as the young aspiring musician commanded the stage.
 What inspires his ability to sing with such confidence?

 The event concluded with the soothing sounds of Robin Avery and Paul Banman, and their song of encouragement, a beckoning call for a greater tomorrow, entitled Light the Way.